Learning and retrieval for warm-starting charge-self-consistent DFT+DMFT

 We also present the errors from the $\Sigma(\infty)$ predictions as well as the predictions of the Fermi level $E_f$ in table \ref{tab:siginfandef}.
 We find in this case, it is instead NiO that provides the lowest error.
 This could be due to the greater number of training points available for NiO, as well as the similarity in the structures generated as these were sampled directly from perturbations of the atomic structures of certain symmetries.
 The predictions are reasonable for each compound however, especially as a starting guess for the DFT+DMFT loop.
 Since further data generation only improves the predictions, one can set up an active learning loop to iteratively improve prediction accuracy.

 Figure~\ref{fig:occconvergenceandsigpreds} (d-f) shows the convergence of impurity-lattice occupation difference $|n_{\mathrm{imp}} - n_{\mathrm{lat}}|$ as a function of DMFT iteration for Fe, FeO, and NiO, averaged over the data for 20 randomly chosen structures.
 With zero initialization, Fe requires approximately 9 iterations to reach our convergence criterion of $|n_{\mathrm{imp}} - n_{\mathrm{lat}}| < 0.05$; with ML-predicted self-energies, convergence is achieved in 2--3 iterations.
 Similar speedups are observed for FeO (9 vs.\ 5 iterations) and NiO (6 vs.\ 2 iterations).
-Since each CTQMC iteration dominates the computational cost, this translates directly into a factor of 2--4 reduction in wall-clock time per structure.
+Since CTQMC iterations dominate the computational cost, this translates directly into a factor of 2--4 reduction in wall-clock time per structure.
 The learned functional thus acts as a nearly cost-free preconditioner for the DMFT loop, turning the self-energy from a repeated, expensive output into a one-shot, physics-informed initial condition.

+FeO retains the largest iteration count under ML initialization, reflecting the complex Fe $3d$--O $2p$ hybridization in the B2 phase and the correspondingly stronger frequency dependence of the self-energy, which makes the DMFT loop more sensitive to residual errors in the higher-order Legendre coefficients (see Supplemental Material).

 Leveraging this acceleration, we performed high-throughput DFT+DMFT calculations on an additional 600 Fe configurations at pressures and temperatures relevant to Earth's core, increasing the Fe dataset to 1100 configurations with correlated energies and forces.
 Using all Fe data collected so far, we trained a NequIP-based machine-learned interatomic potential (MLIP) \cite{nequipTan2025,nequipBatzner2022}, achieving test-set mean absolute errors of 69.2~meV/atom for the energy and 76.7~meV/\AA{} for the forces.
 Because the reference energies and forces are obtained from a CTQMC impurity solver, the training labels carry finite statistical uncertainty \cite{huangMachineLearningDiffusion2023}; accordingly, the reported test errors reflect both model discrepancy and an intrinsic noise floor.
 In the high-temperature regime of interest (\textit{e.g.}, $T=5000$~K, $k_BT \approx 430$~meV), the resulting per-atom energy error remains sub-$k_BT$, enabling stable large-scale MD and solid--liquid coexistence simulations.
-To assess sensitivity to the electronic temperature used for DFT+DMFT labeling, we recomputed the electronic free energies for representative Fe configurations at T = 5000 and 6000 K and find changes in relative free-energy differences of $\le$ 6 meV/atom, well below the MLIP test errors.